 Sexually transmitted infections (STI) tests

-If you or your sexual partner has unprotected sex with anyone else, you are at risk of a sexually transmitted infection, or STI.
+Anyone who has unprotected sex is at risk of getting a sexually transmitted infection, or STI.

-Ask your GP or your local sexual health clinic to test you for STIs even if you have no symptoms.
+Ask your GP or your local sexual health clinic to test you for STIs if you have concerns.

 Some community family planning clinics offer STI testing as do some young people's services.